Dajanajozanovic/capstone-project/README.md

 # Welcome to my Capstone Project!

-Welcome, here is my Capstone project of my web development bootcamp @neuefische for July 2021.
-My app is called "VisitHamburg", a tourist app, which helps you to find the best sightseeing and restaurant locations in Hamburg.
-Furthermore you can add your favorite locations to your persona favorite page.
+Welcome, here is the Capstone project of my web development bootcamp @neuefische for July 2021.
+The app is called "VisitHamburg", a tourist app, which helps you to find the best sightseeing and restaurant locations in Hamburg.
+Furthermore you can add your favorite locations to your personal favorite page.

 ## Screenshots